hirvinen/dev-academy-2023-exercise/README.md

 ### Running the database

-In order to run the database, set the database password in `.env` and execute `docker-compose up` in project root.
+In order to run the database alone, set the database password in `.env` and execute `docker-compose up` in project root.

 ### Building packages